hamsterhooey/CCTV_Orientation_Recognition/README.md

 ### Extraction and annotation of images

 Please see annotated_images.py.
 It runs a Tkinter-based tool to mark events in a video.
 Events represent the start and end of a particular feature appearing in the video.
 For instance, marking the start and end of an event which involves the camera making a turn.

+Please see annotated_images.py.
+It runs a Tkinter-based tool to mark events in a video.
+Events represent the start and end of a particular feature appearing in the video.
+For instance, marking the start and end of an event which involves the camera making a turn.

 Once a video has been marked, extract_images.py reads the marked events and extracts images between the marked time intervals.
 For instance if an event is marked at 10 seconds and 15 seconds, then extract_images.py can be used to extract multiple images in this time interval.